weldan/videoseram-remove-dead-videos/README.md

 0 0  * * * /usr/bin/wp --path=/var/www/videoseram.com eval-file /home/weldan/sources/videoseram-cli/remove-dead-posts.php

-if you run logwatch you could see if there is any dead video on posts removed, executed on yesterday.
+if you run logwatch you could see if there is any dead video on posts removed, executed 12 am everyday.